CLEO 2023 Honorees

 Optica is proud to recognize the outstanding achievements of our community.

-Please join us in congratulating the following honorees being recognized during the CLEO 2023 Plenary Session I.
+Thank you for joining us in congratulating the following honorees recognized during the CLEO 2023 Plenary Session I.

 Established in 1980 to honor Charles Hard Townes, whose pioneering contributions to masers and lasers led to the development of the field of quantum electronics, the medal recognizes outstanding experimental or theoretical work, discovery or invention in the field of quantum electronics.